kai-lim/LondonGeneticsNetwork/annualmeeting.md

 Feel free to use a different software to record your video if you prefer.
 However, please make sure that the video is in mp4 format.

 Please send your video poster to <a href="mailto:londongeneticsnetwork@gmail.com">londongeneticsnetwork@gmail.com</a>.

+For the poster competition, posters will be judged by an independent poster committee of London-based human geneticists.

 Poster submission deadline: **Tuesday 23rd November 2021 at 23:59pm**